hyperledger/fabric/docs/source/developapps/application.md

 contract name: `org.papernet.commercialpaper`!
 We see how a [contract name](./contractname.html) picks out one contract from the `papercontract.js` chaincode file that contains many contracts.
-In PaperNet, `papercontract.js` was installed and instantiated with the name `papercontract`, and if you're interested, read [how](../chaincode4noah.html) to install and instantiate a chaincode containing multiple smart contracts.
+In PaperNet, `papercontract.js` was installed and deployed to the channel with the name `papercontract`, and if you're interested, read [how](../chaincode4noah.html) to deploy a chaincode containing multiple smart contracts.

 If our application simultaneously required access to another contract in PaperNet or BondNet this would be easy: